Discover Swiss Financial Secrets That Maximize Your Money!

 These two options are good, and it is good that you have a choice.
 If you can, I would strongly recommend the first option.
 Indeed, SMS’s second factor is not the best choice (although much better than nothing).

 In case of bankruptcy, the money in your private account is protected by up to 100’000 CHF by Esissuise.
 However, big banks are somehow less protected than small banks.
 Indeed, the limit of the protection is 6 billion CHF.
-Given the 1.9 million customers of Raiffeisen, the protection per customer is only about 3000 CHF per customer.
+Given Raiffeisen’s 1.9 million customers, the protection per customer is only about 3000 CHF.

-Now, Raiffeisen is currently in no trouble.
-And if one of the small offices (and not the entire entity) were to bankrupt, the other Raiffeisen offices would help bail out the bank.
+Raiffeisen is in no trouble.
+If one of the small offices (and not the entire entity) were to go bankrupt, the other Raiffeisen offices would help bail out the bank.
 This structure makes it safer than some other big banks.

 Overall, Raiffeisen is safe to have your money with.
 However, given its size, you should not expect much from deposit protection.
 As such, you should avoid having too much money there.